 - If you are grilling small pieces like breasts or thighs, 6 to 8 minutes on each side should do it.

 - Bigger pieces take longer to cook.
 Check if your chicken is cooked well enough all the way through before you serve.
+To do so, you can use one of these digital meat thermometers.

 - Cut into the thickest meat part to ensure that there’s no pink meat remaining in the middle and the juices are running clear.